JitteryRaptor/project-nevada/trunk/Patches/WME/readme - Project Nevada - WME Support.txt

  6. Credits
 ========================================================================================================================================

-Antistar, author of WMX, for new meshes and support.
+Antistar, for new meshes and support.
+Jonnyeah, for improved Wattz Pistol meshes and textures. joefoxx, for original Wattz Pistol meshes and textures.
-Jonnyeah for input and error correction in the mods added.
+Jonnyeah, for input and error correction in the mods added.
 T3T, for custom icons.
 Zealotlee, for models and textures.

 Cryo Revolver Mods
 	Source: M-2081 Pistol (http://newvegasnexus.com/downloads/file.php?id=40174), by Omegared99

+Wattz Laser Pistol Mods
+	Source: FOOK - New Vegas (http://www.newvegasnexus.com/downloads/file.php?id=34684), by The FOOK Team

 ========================================================================================================================================